About REDs in dancers

 This condition can develop due to an energy imbalance, either intentionally (through deliberate calorie restriction) or unintentionally (by underestimating energy needs).
 Difficulties with body image or disordered eating can contribute to the development of REDs.

-Several factors contribute to RED-D risk, including:
+Several factors contribute to REDs risk, including:

 • Growth and development in younger dancers